Endometriosis and the Risk of Infertility

 If you have already tried more conservative treatments for endometriosis and are still having difficulty conceiving, we offer different options to help you achieve a successful pregnancy.
 Your treatment plan may include:

 - Ovulation Induction: This involves using fertility medications to stimulate the development and release of eggs.
 This type of therapy also allows your physician to control when eggs are released.

 - Intrauterine Insemination (IUI): Often used in conjunction with ovulation induction, IUI involves using a catheter to place sperm directly into the uterus.
-If the fallopian tubes are severely blocked, IVF may be required instead.
+An endometriosis IUI procedure is a non-surgical fertility treatment.
+If we find the Fallopian tubes are severely blocked during your IUI and endometriosis evaluation, IVF may be required instead.